UPPMAX/programming_formalisms_intro/doc/intro.md

 #### Object oriented programming
 - Object-oriented (OO) programming is
-  - a mindset of mimicing the real-world as:
+  - a mindset of mimicking the real-world as:
   - entities (`objects`) that are different
   - or share attributes with each-other (within a `class`)
   - info-hiding mindset...